Kagethelephant/dotfiles/README.md

     - `iwctl` ENTER `station wlan0 get-networks` to show available networks. `exit` to exit
     - `iwctl --passphrase "password" station wlan0 connect network-ssid` to connect to a network
     - `ip addr show` to check if you were able to get an IP
-    - `archinstall` to start the installation and follow the prompts
+    - `archinstall` to start the installation and follow the prompts (use i3-wm and Ly greeter)
     - If you are installing on the entire partition you can just use the "best effort install"
     - If you are doing a dual boot you should create a new partition before starting install that you want to use for Arch
         - create a `/boot` partition that is 1GB `fat32` and a `/` partition in `ext4` format